yangliu-finance/yangliu-finance.github.io/_pages/research.md

   cross-sectional return volatility explains the returns from this strategy.

-+ <font color="blue">Return Asymmetry and the Cross-section of Stock Returns: Theory and Evidence</font>, with Yingzi Zhu
++ **Return Asymmetry and the Cross-section of Stock Returns: Theory and Evidence**, with Yingzi Zhu
   + We extend the CAPM to incorporate the return asymmetry in the cross-section of stock returns.
 We motivate our asymmetry measure based on a general return distribution beyond normal distribution and derive the risk premium due to asymmetry.
 Empirically, our asymmetry measure negatively predicts the